top of page

 As we stepped out of the library, Rambo turned to me.
 “Never thought I’d say it — but this whole emotions thing?
 It’s powerful.
 More powerful than any weapon I’ve ever held.”

 We went our separate ways, each heading back to our own battles.
-Not armed with weapons.
-But with awareness and the courage to face what’s inside.
+Not armed with weapons, but with awareness and the courage to face what’s inside.

-So if you are struggling today — let Rambo’s journey be your proof that you can be a warrior too.
+So if you are struggling today, let Rambo’s journey be your proof that you can be a Warrior too.

 Start today and embrace your emotions.
 They aren’t the enemy — they’re the key to triumphing over life’s challenges and building the life you really want!